Pretend

 - The Screenplay Editor The Screenplay Editor allows you to write your script directly in Pretend.
 If you already have a script written, you can import it as a Fountain file (Fountain files are the most common type of script file formats and are available for exports in almost every screenplay interface).
 The Screenplay Editor also helps you by auto-formatting your script and by using your scene headings to create Story Groups in your Library.
 Learn More

-- The Editing Panel The Editing Panel contains all of the items listed below.
+- The Editing Window The Editing Window contains all of the items listed below.

 - The Library The Library is where you will be able to find all of your Groups as well as organize all of your media assets for your project.
 It uses your story structure to help you organize all of your media.
 Learn More